idcrook/rpi-iot-demo-2017/info/PI_PREP.md

 Installs with `npm` and is in `package.json`

-# Pi Server - Mosquitto (MQTT Broker)
+# Pi MQTT Broker Using Mosquitto

-Raspberry Pi 2 (quad core) or faster recommended.
+Mosquitto is an MQTT Broker implementation in Python.
+The quad-core Raspberry Pi 2 or faster recommended.

 ## Install mosquitto